Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 After the wedding you get:

-• Online gallery (password protected),
+online gallery (password protected),

-• flash drive (if you so desire)
+flash drive (if you wish)

-• Photo-album (if it was included in the package),
+photo-album (if it was included in the package),

-I am with you not only as a photographer, but also often as a support, an advisor, a calm head when stress strikes 😉
+I am with you not only as a photographer, but also often as a support, advisor, a calm head when stress strikes 😉

-13 What to wear for a wedding session in the mountains?
+What to wear for a wedding session in the mountains?

 But… 99% of the time I hear afterwards: “But it came out great!
 It’s really YOU!”.